Alfred Jewel

 The Warminster Jewel -- this consists of filigreed gold strips containing a white glass stone.
 A small blue glass stone is held in the middle of the jewel where the gold strips meet.
 This jewel was discovered in Warminster in Wiltshire and is held in the Salisbury and South Wiltshire Museum.
 [5]

 The Bowleaze Jewel -- this jewel is made of patterned gold with a blue glass stone in the middle.
-It was found at Bowleaze Cove near Weymouth, Dorset, and is kept at the British Museum[6]
+It was found at Bowleaze Cove near Weymouth, Dorset, and is kept at the British Museum.
+[6]

 The Yorkshire Aestel -- this resembles a golden animal's head with blue glass eyes, one of which is missing.
 It was found in Aughton, Yorkshire, by Tim Pearson[7] and was sold as "lot 312" in Bonhams Antiquities auction, Wednesday 15 October 2008 for ₤10,800[8].
 A picture is available [2]At the time of writing, this is the only privately-owned aestel.